mrclrchtr/rimworld-duty-tally/README.md

 **Q: Does this work with other work tab mods?**
 A: It should be compatible with most mods that modify the Work tab.

 **Q: Why is the number not correct?**
-A: There may be invisible work types such as “Finish off” from the “Allow Tool” mod that are counted.
+A: By default, the mod counts all work types, including those not normally visible in the work tab (like 'Finish Off' from the 'Allow Tool' mod).
+You can change this behavior in the mod settings by enabling the "Ignore invisible work types" option.

 ## Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues on GitHub.